giftpasay/giftpasay.github.io/_posts/2025-05-18-saved-by-preaching.md

 ## The Urgency of Our Times

-Pastor Sael closed with a powerful reminder that we're living in desperate times.
+We're living in desperate times.
 It's not just the Bible telling us this-everything around us confirms we're in the last days.

 > _"It is high time to awake out of our sleep... the night is far spent, the day is at hand."_ - **Romans 13:11-12**